DMDcoin/dmdv4-testnet/README.md

 ## copy required files to your node server

 Copy the file from this repository on your node software.
-A convenient way to do that, is using git to download and keep your tools up to date.
+A convenient way to do that, is using git to download and keeping your tools up to date.

 ```bash
 # install git